Refine by MP, party, committee, province, or result type.

 Andrew McNeill

 Human Resources committee Essentially it's the fact that the people investing in social finance do need to make a profit.
 They need to meet targets to get payment on their investment.
-With that in mind, it's understandable that even if you're willing to accept a lower rate of return, you do have to make s
+With that in mind, it's understandable that even if you're willing to accept a lower rate of return, you do have to make some profit.

 March 12th, 2015Committee meeting